 Diversity can encompass not only sexual orientation, but age, disability, race, religion and gender.
 A major benefit of having a mixed community of employees is the increase of creativity and decision-making.
 There is also evidence that shows a reduced number of employee turnover.

-InterEngineering, an inclusive organisation for LGBT diversity across the engineering spectrum who marched amongst the 2018 London Pride festival, conducted research on engineers (correct as of 2014) across a range of schemes, and the results raised some interesting insights worth the consideration of business leaders:
+InterEngineering, an inclusive organisation for LGBT diversity across the engineering spectrum who marched amongst the 2018 London Pride festival and numerous Pride events in 2019, conducted research on engineers (correct as of 2014) across a range of schemes, and the results raised some interesting insights worth the consideration of business leaders:

 Often businesses are unaware of the impacts that having a low or high diverse workforce will have on their company.
-This led to the development of the Equality Act 2010 which was formed in October of that year to highlight issues of discrimination and unfair treatment that exists in the workplace.
-The law was put in place to give employees the right and legal power to argue their case in situations they may be disadvantaged due to their identity.
+This led to the development of the Equality Act 2010 which was formed to highlight issues of discrimination and unfair treatment that exists in the workplace, giving employees the right and legal power to argue their case in situations they may be disadvantaged due to their identity.

 Many firms within the sector have taken the diversity issue on board and incorporated it into their strategies and policies, including industry-giants’ Amey.
 Since partnering with the LGBTA network, according to InterEngineering- the company distributed rainbow lanyards right across the organisation.
 The rainbow colours being the recognisable symbol of the LGBT community- showing their respect, appreciation and inclusiveness.

 In 2017, Mott MacDonald, InterEngineering and the Royal Academy of Engineering collaborated on a project to acknowledge and amplify the voices of employees from minority groups across the industry, discussing positive and negative experiences of being LGBT in the industry.
 See introduction video to the video series: